Hubdoc Alternatives for QuickBooks: An Honest 2026 Guide

 Leaving Hubdoc for QuickBooks Online?

-If your invoices arrive by email, Expensent finds every one of them, categorizes by status, and forwards the ones you pick to your @qbodocs.com address — with one-click rule creation so future invoices are handled on their own.
-5-minute setup.
+If your invoices arrive by email, Expensentsurfaces invoices it identifies, shows what each one needs next, and forwards the ones you pick to your QuickBooks forwarding address — with one-click rule creation so future matching invoices are handled when rules fire.

 Get Started